programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ## Normalizing Population Data

-This map (Figure 5) demonstrates a common characteristic of urban maps: the data tends to correlate closely with population centers.
+Figure 5 demonstrates a common characteristic of urban maps: the data tends to correlate closely with population centers.
 The counties with the largest number of police killings of civilians are those with large populations (Los Angeles, California; Cook, Illinois; Dade, Florida; etc.).
-The same trend would arise for maps showing ocurrences of [swine flu](https://en.wikipedia.org/wiki/Swine_influenza) (correlated with pig farms), [corn leaf blight](https://en.wikipedia.org/wiki/Northern_corn_leaf_blight_) (correlated with regions that grow corn), etc.
+The same trend would arise for maps showing ocurrences of [swine flu](https://en.wikipedia.org/wiki/Swine_influenza) (correlated with pig farms), [corn leaf blight](https://en.wikipedia.org/wiki/Northern_corn_leaf_blight_) (correlated with regions that grow corn).

-Choropleth maps are often better when they visualize ratios rather than raw values: for example, the number of cases per 100,000 population.
+Choropleth maps are often more accurate when they visualize ratios rather than raw values: for example, the number of cases per 100,000 population.
 Converting the data from values to ratios is called 'normalizing' data.

 ### Getting County-level Population Data

-To normalize the population data, your dataset needs to include the population numbers for each county.
+In order to normalize the population data, your dataset needs to include the population numbers for each county.

 Looking through the available [US Census Bureau datasets](https://www.census.gov/data/datasets.html), I found that the [co_est2019-alldata.csv](https://www2.census.gov/programs-surveys/popest/datasets/2010-2019/counties/totals/co-est2019-alldata.csv) contains this [information](https://www2.census.gov/programs-surveys/popest/datasets/2010-2019/counties/totals/co-est2019-alldata.pdf).
 Pandas' `.read_csv()` method allows you to specify which columns to import with the `usecols` parameter.
 In this case, you only need `STATE`,`COUNTY`, and `POPESTIMATE2019` (I selected 2019 because the *Post*'s data extends from 2015 to present; 2019 is roughly in the middle of that time frame).